 Performance and Portfolio Update

-- Following outperformance during the market decline, the Pax Global Opportunities Fund performed in line with the MSCI ACWI benchmark as markets recovered during the second quarter of 2020.
+- The Pax Global Opportunities Fund outperformed the MSCI ACWI in the second quarter of 2021.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|